mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

 #### Styling the SVG

-By the way, isn't there anything bothering you?
-Ok, see that "fill" attribute in our `<use>` element?
-Since we have some many parts that share the same color, wouldn't it be wise to define our colors once [so we don't have to repeat ourselves](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Since we are polishing things up, there is something else we could improve.
+See that "fill" attribute in our `<use>` element?
+We have a lot of them sharing the same color among many parts.
+Wouldn't it be wise to define our colors once [so we don't have to repeat ourselves](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 How could we do that, you ask?
 Easy.
 Luckily for us, SVGs have a `<style>` element that cane be used to style any element with using good old CSS like this:

 ```xml
 <style>